davebenson/doom4-walkthrough/README.md

 Then down-jump into an enclosed area with a Rune Challenge (which was visible from before through some steamy glass), a suit of armor, and Gas can.
 To exit this area, jump down.

-Jump up the same platforms used to access the Rune Challenge #1 "Ammo Boost", but look across the area for a floor you can jump to, under a low-beam; some armor is at the end of the jump.
+Jump up the same platforms used to access the RUNE CHALLENGE 5.1 "Ammo Boost", but look across the area for a floor you can jump to, under a low-beam; some armor is at the end of the jump.
 To the right is a crate and some rockets, but ignore them for now, and go left.